west lane residence

 Houston, Texas

-We often joke that “Mesian architecture” is not a term regularly thrown about in the offices of Curtis & Windham, but when the opportunity to adapt such a structure presented itself, we found ourselves eagerly accepting the challenge and change of pace.
+We often joke that “Miesian architecture” is not a term regularly thrown about in the offices of Curtis & Windham, but when the opportunity to adapt such a structure presented itself, we found ourselves eagerly accepting the challenge and change of pace.
 Originally designed in 1957 by Bolton & Barnstone, this house was ready for a rehabilitation that could adapt to a changing family dynamic.
-Our addition of a primary suite was careful inserted, without disrupting the clarity of the original house.
+Our addition of a primary suite was carefully inserted, without disrupting the clarity of the original house.
 Restraint became the word of the day, and the resulting rigorous simplicity blended seamlessly with Bolton & Barnstone’s original design.

 “For a largely classically inspired architecture firm to work on a house of a different language, you have to realize that modernism is history too.
 Once we realized that, the project really opened up and became full of new potential.”

-in collaboration with:
+in collaboration with

 Landscape Architect